janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 ## Persistent Connections

-HTTP.rb supports persistent (keep-alive) connections, which allows you to reuse the same TCP socket for multiple requests to the same domain.
+Http.rb supports persistent (keep-alive) connections, which allows you to reuse the same TCP socket for multiple requests to the same domain.
 This way you don't have to pay the price of establishing a connection for each request, which can make a significant difference in performance.